 All qualified candidates must meet specific legal requirements regarding campaign advertising and campaign financing.
 For more information on campaign signage, see the Memo to Candidates Regarding Political or Campaign Signage.

 Periodic campaign finance reports must be filed with the Filing Officer as outlined in Chapter 106.07, Florida Statutes.
 Candidates should pay close attention to the dates that Treasurer's Reports (Forms DS-DE 12, DS-DE 13 and DS-DE 14) are due and be sure to turn them in on time.
-For more information and due dates, please see the Memo to Campaign Treasurers.

 A full understanding of the election process is the responsibility of the candidate.
 The information contained herein is just a brief overview.
 Candidates should become familiar with the Florida Election Code, City Charter and City ordinances.